-These bacteria are found worldwide, but especially in developing countries, where up to 10% of children and 80% of adults can have laboratory evidence of an H. pylori infection — usually without having symptoms.
+These bacteria are found worldwide, but especially in developing countries, where up to 10% of children and 80% of adults are likely to have had an H. pylori infection — usually without any symptoms.

 Signs and Symptoms

-Anyone can have an H. pylori infection without knowing it as most H. pylori infections are "silent" and produce no symptoms.
+Anyone can have an H. pylori infection without knowing it — most H. pylori infections are "silent" and cause no symptoms.
 When the bacteria do cause symptoms, they're usually either symptoms of gastritis or peptic ulcer disease.

-In kids, symptoms of gastritis may include nausea, vomiting, and frequent complaints about pain in the abdomen.
-However, these symptoms are seen in many childhood illnesses.
+In kids, symptoms of gastritis may include nausea, vomiting, and abdominal pain, although these symptoms are seen in many childhood illnesses.

 Kids who have peptic ulcer disease can have ulcers that bleed, causing hematemesis (bloody vomit or vomit that looks like coffee grounds) or melena (stool that's black, bloody, or looks like tar).
-Younger children with peptic ulcer disease may not have symptoms as clear-cut, so their illness may be harder to diagnose.
+Younger children with peptic ulcers may not have such clear symptoms, so their illness may be harder to diagnose.

 Scientists suspect that H. pylori infection may be contagious because the infection seems to run in families and is more common where people live in crowded or unsanitary conditions.
 Although research suggests that infection is passed from person to person, exactly how this happens isn't really known.

 Doctors can make the diagnosis of an H. pylori infection by using many different types of tests.
-Your doctor may:
+A doctor may:

 - look at the stomach lining directly.
-This is performed under sedation and involves inserting an endoscope — a small, flexible tube with a tiny camera on the end — down the throat and into the stomach and duodenum.
+The patient will be under sedation during this procedure, which involves inserting an endoscope — a small, flexible tube with a tiny camera on the end — down the throat and into the stomach and duodenum.
 The doctor may then take samples of the lining to be checked in the laboratory for microscopic signs of infection and for H. pylori bacteria.

 - do blood tests, which can detect the presence of H. pylori antibodies.
-Blood tests are easy to perform, although a positive test may indicate exposure to H. pylori in the past and not an active infection.
+Blood tests are easy to do, although a positive test may indicate exposure to H. pylori in the past, not an active infection.

 - do breath tests, which can detect carbon broken down by H. pylori after the patient drinks a solution.
-Breath tests are time consuming and provide no information about the severity of infection.
-This type of test may be difficult to perform in young children.
+Breath tests are time-consuming, provide no information about the infection's severity, and can be difficult to perform in young children.

-- do stool tests, which can detect the presence of H. pylori proteins in the stool.
-Like breath testing, stool tests indicate the presence of H. pylori but give no information about the severity of infection.
+- do stool tests, which can detect the presence of H. pylori proteins in the stool (poop).
+Like breath testing, stool tests indicate the presence of H. pylori but give no information about an infection's severity.